 On the day he launched The Life of Pablo, Kanye West’s label, Def Jam, announced, ‘in the months to come, Kanye will release new updates, new versions, and new iterations of the album’.
-In fact, Kanye was the first major artist to publically announce he was releasing an unfinished record and in the months after launch he included an additional song and added vocals to a track that he’d previously stripped out.
+Like him or loathe him, Kanye was the first major artist to publicly announce he was releasing an unfinished record and in the months after launch he included an additional song and added vocals to a track that he’d previously stripped out.

 It is, after all, so much easier in the digital age to experiment, adapt and iterate.
 So could this (in Kanye’s words) more ‘innovative, continuous process’ be applied to the world of exhibition development?

 An exhibition (at the V&A at least) is typically three years in the making.
-Whereas a digital product – even a pretty complex one – can take a matter of months, sometimes just weeks to launch.
-That’s because these days, most digital development follows an Agile approach, with a focus on launching early with a minimum viable product, or MVP.
+Whereas a digital product can take a matter of months, sometimes just weeks to launch.
+That’s because these days – from the music industry to museums – most digital development follows an Agile approach, with a focus on launching early with a minimum viable product, or MVP.
 The launch of a digital product is just the beginning, rather than the finale.

-So, could the exhibition development process take a leaf out of the music industry’s book, and use a more Agile approach?
+So, could the exhibition development process follow suit, and use a more Agile approach?
 And might this approach help us create even better exhibitions and museum experiences?

 A minimum viable product